Parent's Guide to Teen Depression

 Is it depression or teenage “growing pains”?

-A certain amount of moodiness and acting out is par for the course with teens.
-But persistent changes in personality, mood, or behavior are red flags of a deeper problem.
-If you’re unsure if your child is depressed or just “being a teenager,” consider how long the symptoms have been going on, how severe they are, and how different your child is acting from his or her usual self.
-Hormones and stress can explain the occasional bout of teenage angst—but not continuous and unrelenting unhappiness lethargy, or irritability.
+If you’re unsure if your teen is depressed or just “being a teenager,” consider how long the symptoms have been going on, how severe they are, and how different your teenchi is acting from his or her usual self.
+Hormones and stress can explain the occasional bout of teenage angst—but not continuous and unrelenting unhappiness, lethargy, or irritability.

 Suicide warning signs to watch for